Precision calculation of isospin-symmetry-breaking corrections to T=1/2 mirror decays using multi-reference charge-dependent density functional theory: Results

-Large energy gap between $[211\, 3/2]$ or $[202\, 3/2]$ Nilsson orbits decreases considerably the effect of configuration mixing on $\delta_{\rm ISB}^{\rm V}$ in $A$=21 and $A$=35.
+The large energy gap between the $[211\, 3/2]$ or $[202\, 3/2]$ Nilsson orbits decreases considerably the effect of configuration mixing on $\delta_{\rm ISB}^{\rm V}$ in $A$=21 and $A$=35.
 In contrast, the effect is very strong in $A$=19 and $A$=37.
-For the $^{19}$Ne$\rightarrow$ $^{19}$F, in the NLO variant, the ISB correction $\delta_{\rm ISB}^{\rm V}$ drops from 0.738\% calculated for the single configuration representing the ground state to 0.580\% after admixing the first excited configuration and further to 0.430\% after admixing the second excited configuration.
+For the $^{19}$Ne$\rightarrow$ $^{19}$F, in the NLO variant, the ISB correction $\delta_{\rm ISB}^{\rm V}$ drops from 0.738\% calculated for the single configuration representing the ground state to 0.580\% after admixing the first excited configuration, and further to 0.430\% after admixing the second excited configuration.
 For the $^{37}$K$\rightarrow$ $^{37}$Ar decay the ISB correction decreases from 1.833\% to 1.099\% and down to 1.042\%, respectively.
-Note that the configuration mixing in $A$=19 and 37 corrects, to large extent, the irregular behavior of $\delta_{\rm ISB}^{\rm V}$ versus $A$ obtained for these two cases in MR-DFT, see Fig.~\ref{fig:deltaC}.
+Note that the configuration mixing in $A$=19 and 37 corrects, to a large extent, the irregular behavior of $\delta_{\rm ISB}^{\rm V}$ versus $A$ obtained for these two cases in MR-DFT, see Fig.~\ref{fig:deltaC2}.

 Table~\ref{tab:mixing} summarizes the results of DFT-NCCI calculations.
-It contains the results for the calculated values of $\delta_{\rm ISB}^{\rm V}$, the average values of nucleus independent reduced lifetime $\bar{\mathcal{F} t}_0$ defined, for a single transition, as:
+It contains the results for the calculated values of $\delta_{\rm ISB}^{\rm V}$, the average values of nucleus-independent reduced-lifetime $\bar{\mathcal{F} t}_0$ defined, for a single transition, as:

 the extracted values of $V_{\rm ud}$, and the result of the unitarity test.
-Note that the DFT-NCCI theory for $V_{\rm ud}$ is convergent with respect to addition of higher order ISB terms as depicted in Fig.~\ref{fig:VUD} and that the final $V_{\rm ud}$ matrix element
+Note that the DFT-NCCI theory for $V_{\rm ud}$ is convergent with respect to the addition of higher order ISB terms as depicted in Fig.~\ref{fig:VUD}, and that the final $V_{\rm ud}$ matrix element

-lies within $\frac12 \sigma$ from the value assessed from superallowed $0^+ \to 0^+$ Fermi transitions, which is $V_{\rm ud}=0.97417\pm0.00021$~\cite{(Har15)}.
+lies within $\frac12 \sigma$ of the value assessed from superallowed $0^+ \to 0^+$ Fermi transitions, which is $V_{\rm ud}=0.97417\pm0.00021$~\cite{(Har15)}.
 In the calculations of $\bar{\mathcal{F} t}_0$ and $V_{\rm ud}$ we used the radiative corrections and phase-space factors taken from Ref.~\cite{(Sev08)}.
-The experimental data were taken from: Ref.~\cite{(Bro14)} for $A$=19, Ref.~\cite{(Gri15)} for $A$=21, Ref.~\cite{(Nav09a)} for $A$=35, and Ref.~\cite{(Fen18)} for $A$=37.
-Recent half-life measurement in $^{21}$Na~\cite{(Shi18)} was not included in the analysis since the complementary $\beta$-asymmetry experiment aiming to extract $\rho$ value for this decay is not yet completed.
+The experimental data were taken from Ref.~\cite{(Tri12),(Bro14)} in the case of $A$=19 in which we have taken an error-weighted sum of a half-life time reported from these independent experiments; the same for $A=21$~\cite{(Gri15),(Shi18)}, $A=35$~\cite{(Nav09a)}, and for $A=37$~\cite{(Fen18)}.